pryv/image-exoscale-open-pryv.io/docs/README.md

 Follow these steps to start using the platform: [Open Pryv.io - Start](https://github.com/pryv/open-pryv.io#start).

-### What next
+### Next steps

-You can personalize your Open Pryv.io platform and configure company email by following the [README of the git repo of Open-Pryv.io](https://github.com/pryv/open-pryv.io/).
+You can customize your Open Pryv.io platform and configure company email by following the [README of the git repo of Open-Pryv.io](https://github.com/pryv/open-pryv.io/).